Haidra-Org/hordelib/docs/adding-a-baseline.md

 - **Flow shift.** The shift node is inserted on demand (`apply_flow_shift`), never carried in the graph: `resolve_flow_shift` names the node the baseline uses (`ModelSamplingAuraFlow` for qwen, `ModelSamplingFlux` for flux) and the shift to apply, which is the payload's `flow_shift` or the baseline's default.
-A model that takes no shift (Krea 2 Turbo) declares `applies_flow_shift=False` in its override, and a requested shift is warned about and ignored.
+A baseline that takes no external shift (Krea 2 Turbo, or Anima whose Comfy model config applies its native shift) leaves `flow_shift_node=None`; a requested Horde shift is warned about and ignored.

-A model needs its own pipeline only when its graph *shape* differs; differing components, CLIP type or shift do not qualify.
+A baseline needs its own pipeline only when its graph *shape* differs.
+Krea, Anima, and Qwen therefore keep distinct baseline identities and profiles while selecting the same `qwen` graph;
+differing components, CLIP type, or native shift do not require another graph template.

 ## Checklist